How to Open a Bank Account Online in Singapore from Australia

-Remember, too, that if you want to transfer money from Australia to Singapore, your bank or PayPal is seldom the best option.
-Instead, we recommend using a specialist currency exchange provider, and you can see how much you could save here.
+Remember, that once your account is open and you want to transfer money from Australia to Singapore, your bank is rarely the best option.
+Instead, we'd suggest using a specialist money transfer company.
+You can see how much you can save here.

-What You Will Need to Open an Account with a Singapore Bank from Australia
+What you need to open an account with a Singapore bank from Australia

-- If you are working, an Employment Pass — you can apply for one here, but can only apply for one through your current employer.
+- An Employment Pass if you intend to work in Singapore.
+You can apply for one here, but it needs to be done through your current employer.

-- If you are studying, a Study Pass — you can apply for one here.
+- A Study Pass if you will be studying in Singapore.
+You can apply for one here.